 DDoS (Distributed Denial of Service)This page is part of the Availability cybersecurity collection

-Google has built a live all-Internet visualization of DDoS attacks.
+Google and Arbor have built a live all-Internet visualization of DDoS attacks.
 Also see Gizmodo's description of the tool.
-It's an interesting page, although it's very resource hungry.
+The page certainly catches your attention, although you can't really conclude much at all from looking at it.
+And, it's very resource hungry, close the browser tab when you're done.

 DDoS is awfully hard to fight because you can't tell where it's really coming from.
 The very short description of the amplification type of attack is: